 Former WWF/E star Tom Zenk shared a number of details about his career with us in an interview in 2002.
 His career spanned several promotions and in various different roles.
 In this very honest interview, Zenk didn’t pull any punches about those he ahs come into the ring with or his interactions outside of them as well.
 As a time, when honesty is revered the Z-Man discussed the differences between competing in North America and Japan.
 Tom Zenk also shared his thoughts on the talent of today.

 Tom, you gained a huge following in AWA, WWF and WCW and All Japan.
-How do you think the styles of wrestling have changed over the past 10 to 15 years?
+How does Tom Zenk think the styles of wrestling have changed over the past 10 to 15 years?

 In the ring, you combined superb revolutionary technical maneuvers along with speed and finesse.
-In your honest opinion, do you think wrestlers today are lacking in their actual ‘in-ring’ ability?
+Do you think wrestlers today are lacking in their actual ‘in-ring’ ability?
 Does this affect the quality of their matches?

 During your time with the WCW and the WWF, did either of these companies do a good enough job to promote you?